 How much does it cost to hire an editor?

 That depends on the editor--her skill and experience and what services she is providing.
 A rough guide can be found on the Editorial Freelancers Association site, here: https://www.the-efa.org/rates/

 The way editors charge varies.
 Some charge by the hour, some by the word, some a flat fee negotiated per project.
 Some projects lend themselves more to one method than another.
-I have used all of the above methods, depending on the individual project, but my basic fee is $0.05 (five cents) per word.
+I have used all of the above methods, depending on the individual project, but my basic fee is $0.055 (five and one-half cents) per word.
 This does not apply to children's books, which are priced per project, and it is sometimes not the best method for other projects.
 If your book requires a significant amount of work, the rate will be higher.